bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta 4 is Out!.md

 ### Changes in overload resolution

 Due to a fix in the overload resolution algorithm, Kotlin now treats SAM-converted Java functions more like members (they used to behave like extensions before).
 This fix is important, because otherwise many cases were interpreted in cumbersome ways by the compiler.
 Unfortunately, there’s at least one relatively common case that has broken as a result.
 The fix is very easy, though.
-Now the compiler complains about <code>file.listFiles { it.name == "..." }</code>.<br/>
+Now the compiler complains about `file.listFiles { it.name == "..." }`.<br/>

 The reason is rather complicated: